-Estimates of construction costs and overall project costs were presented for all of the structural alternatives for un-sewered areas discussed in Chapter 5.
-These costs, as well as operation and maintenance, present worth costs, and estimated increases in user rates for each alternative are found for the structural alternatives within the Plan found in Chapter 5.
+Estimates of construction costs and overall project costs were presented for all of the structural alternatives for un-sewered areas discussed in Chapter No. 5.
+These costs, as well as operation and maintenance costs, present worth costs, and estimated increases in user rates for each alternative are found in Chapter No. 5.
 It should be noted that the cost estimates prepared in this Plan are conceptual level cost estimates appropriate for planning level detail and should not be considered as final costs for financing purposes.
-Estimates of construction costs considering the HAWASA WWTP upgrades and all of the current and proposed HAWASA customers are presented in Chapter 8.